Doctor of Psychology, Business Psychology specialization, 2013

 At 39 years old, Dionne certainly did not need a doctoral degree to make a career for herself.
 Why did she choose to enroll at University of the Rockies?
 "I transferred from another school’s PhD in Business program, where I had been majoring in Marketing," she says.
 "The well-being of other people is more important to me than the traditional management topics found in a PhD Business program.
 My purpose for pursuing a doctorate at University of the Rockies is to transition from the ‘rat race’ into academia."
 University of the Rockies provided the best fit because "University of the Rockies’ curricula and programs were more consistent with my goals: to position myself as a ‘thought leader’ who can provide expert commentary and socially relevant analysis on a wide range of topics spanning infidelity, gender loyalty, female rivalry in the workplace, and other nouveau-feminist topics.”

 While still enrolled, she told us, "I like the flexibility of University of the Rockies, the professionalism of the staff, and the diverse program offerings.
 The professors are extremely nice and very interested in student success.
 They are personable and you really feel as if you are in the classroom with them.
-The Admissions Counselors are polite, courteous and diligent."
-Of her own Admissions Counselor, Dionne said, "Catherine Beecher contacted me regularly upon my first inquiry to make sure that I got everything in on time, and she has kept in touch."
+The Enrollment Services Advisors are polite, courteous, and diligent."
+Of her own, Dionne said, "She contacted me regularly upon my first inquiry to make sure that I got everything in on time, and she has kept in touch."

 While at University of the Rockies, Dionne researched "the mechanisms of human thought, and how thoughts, expectations and interpretations affect an individual's behavior," focusing on her specific interests of psychology of women, multiculturalism, discovering the authentic self, conflict resolution and consumer behavior.
 “I would like to utilize humanistic coaching methods to help strengthen what's right with their lives."